quintel/merit/README.md

 ##### Full load hours

+The full load hours are defined as: participant production / (effective_output_capacity * number_of_units * 3600 )

 The full load hours of a **must run** or **volatile** participant are determined by outside factors, and have to be supplied when this participant is added.

-The full load hours of volatile and must-run technologies already take the availability of these technologes into account.
+The full load hours of volatile and must-run technologies already take the availability of these technologies into account.

 The full load hours of a **dispatchable** participant are determined by this module (so they are 'output').